 - The use and benefits offered by cognitive-behavioral therapy

-- Consulting with your doctor about the use of drug therapy for treatment of pain and bowel symptoms.
+- Consulting with your healthcare provider about the use of drug therapy for treatment of pain and bowel symptoms.

 - Use of a low-dose antidepressant, which acts on pain and other symptoms.